Holocene extinction

-The Holocene extinction, or Anthropocene extinction, is the ongoing extinction event during the Holocene epoch.
-The extinctions span numerous families of plants and animals, including mammals, birds, reptiles, amphibians, fish, invertebrates, and affecting not just terrestrial species but also large sectors of marine life.
-With widespread degradation of biodiversity hotspots, such as coral reefs and rainforests, as well as other areas, the vast majority of these extinctions are thought to be undocumented, as the species are undiscovered at the time of their extinction, which goes unrecorded.
-The current rate of extinction of species is estimated at 100 to 1,000 times higher than natural background extinction rates, and is increasing.
+The Holocene extinction, also referred to as the Anthropocene extinction or the sixth mass extinction, is an ongoing extinction event caused exclusively by human activities during the Holocene epoch.
+This extinction event spans numerous families of plants and animals, including mammals, birds, reptiles, amphibians, fish, and invertebrates, impacting both terrestrial and marine species.
+Widespread degradation of biodiversity hotspots such as coral reefs and rainforests has exacerbated the crisis.
+Many of these extinctions are undocumented, as the species are often undiscovered before their extinctions.

-During the past 100–200 years, biodiversity loss and species extinction have accelerated, to the point that most conservation biologists now believe that human activity has either produced a period of mass extinction, or is on the cusp of doing so.
-As such, the event has also been referred to as the sixth mass extinction or sixth extinction; given the recent recognition of the Capitanian mass extinction, the term seventh mass extinction has also been proposed for the Holocene extinction event.
+Current extinction rates are estimated at 100 to 1,000 times higher than natural background extinction rates and are accelerating.
+Over the past 100–200 years, biodiversity loss has reached such alarming levels that some conservation biologists now believe human activities have triggered a mass extinction, or are on the cusp of doing so.
+As such, after the "Big Five" mass extinctions, the Holocene extinction event has been referred to as the sixth mass extinction.
+However, given the recent recognition of the Capitanian mass extinction, the term seventh mass extinction has also been proposed.

-The Holocene extinction includes the disappearance of large land animals known as megafauna, starting at the end of the last glacial period.
-Megafauna outside of the African mainland, which did not evolve alongside humans, proved highly sensitive to the introduction of human predation, and many died out shortly after early humans began spreading and hunting across the Earth.
-Many African species have also gone extinct in the Holocene, along with species in North America, South America, and Australia, but – with some exceptions – the megafauna of the Eurasian mainland was largely unaffected until a few hundred years ago.
-These extinctions, occurring near the Pleistocene–Holocene boundary, are sometimes referred to as the Quaternary extinction event.